-This page describes the Technical Division contribution to PIP II.
+This page describes the Applied Physics and Superconducting Technology Division contribution to PIP II.
 The main PIP II page can be found here.

 Proton Improvement Plan-II (PIP-II) is Fermilab’s plan for providing powerful, high-intensity proton beams to the laboratory’s experiments.
-Technical Division will be developing technology for the heart of PIP-II, a 800-MeV superconducting linear accelerator, capitalizing on TD expertise in superconducting radio-frequency (SRF) cavities and superconducting magnets.
+Applied Physics and Superconducting Technology Division will be developing technology for the heart of PIP-II, a 800-MeV superconducting linear accelerator, capitalizing on TD expertise in superconducting radio-frequency (SRF) cavities and superconducting magnets.
 Once completed, the superconducting linac will be the starting point for the megawatt proton beam that is needed for the Long-Baseline Neutrino Facility.

 TD is also involved with the design, fabrication and testing of magnets for the PIP II project.
 This includes variety of magnets – dipoles, quadrupoles and solenoids; conventional and superconducting devices.
 The devices are developed in collaboration with both domestic and international organizations/institutions.
 They are either part of bigger modules (cryomodules, multiplets), or mounted separately.
 In any case they are installed and tested on a beam line at FNAL according to the PIP-II project plans.